Tvanderb/AFK-RPC/README.md

 | unit   | s(econd), m(inute), h(our), (day)  |
 | amount | The amount of units as a double.   |

-For example ``http://localhost:3000/go-afk?unit=m&amount=1.5`` will make me AFK for one and a half minutes.
+For example ``http://localhost:3000/go-afk?unit=m&amount=1.5`` will make you AFK for one and a half minutes.

 ###### Example JSON Response:
 ```json